freddiehaddad/fast-track-to-rust/src/collections.md

 The funniest thing about him is the way he likes to grow - Not at all like proper children, which is always very slow;
-For he sometimes shoots up taller like an india-rubber ball, And he sometimes gets so little that there’s none of him at all.
+For he sometimes shoots up taller like an india-rubber ball, And he sometimes gets so little that there's none of him at all.
 ```

 If the pattern is "him" and the number of lines to print before each match is